 Once you have downloaded and installed a reader, follow its instructions for adding new channels.

 Try a quick search for "RSS newsreader" or visit the Google RSS directory.
-Alternatively, below is a small selection of newsreaders.
-Please note, the NSW Rural Fire Service is not responsible for the content of external Internet sites.

 Please make sure that your reader is configured to look for updates according to your need.
 If there are fires you need to monitor in your area, once an hour should be more than sufficient.
 Our Major Fire Updates feeds are updated as required, so refreshing your browser will obtain the latest feed.
 When you are not using the feed information, changing your settings to look for changes less frequently is suggested.